 If you’re producing a high-quality newsletter, there will be people out there willing to pay to read it.
 Most newspapers have taken this approach and now charge readers for access to their articles.
 A great example is the New York Times, whose subscription revenue hit $1 billion back in 2017.
 If your business offering is unique and market research suggests that people would pay for your content, offer a subscription-based email newsletter.

-Organizations that provide financial planning tips, healthy living counseling, parenting advice, and other information that might be hard to find elsewhere (or that would be of a much lower quality elsewhere) are all excellent candidates for a subscription-based newsletter strategy.
+Organizations that provide financial planning tips, healthy living counseling, parenting advice, and other information that might be hard to find elsewhere (or that would be of a much lower quality elsewhere) are all paid newsletter strategy.

 How do you get started?